-(ii) Stock Options
+(iii) Stock Options

 The Company's Stock Option Plan ("the "Plan") provides for the issuance of a maximum of 10% of the issued and outstanding common shares at an exercise price equal or greater than the market price of the Company's common shares on the date of the grant to directors, officers, employees and consultants to the Company.
 The option period for options granted under the Plan is for a maximum period of 5 years.
 Options granted may vest over certain time periods within the option period, which will limit the number of options that may be exercised.
+All options are being issued under the terms of the Company's Stock Option Plan which was approved by shareholders at the Company's Annual General and Special Meeting on September 6, 2016.
 Each stock option is exercisable into one common share of the Company at the price specified in the terms of the option.
 The stock options activity is summarized below:

-February 28, 2017 Februa ry 29, 2016 Number of Weighted average Number of Weighted average units exercise price units exercise price Balance at beginning of year 1,150,000 0.23 3,550,000 0.21 Granted during the years 1,900,000 0.17 - - Expired during the year (1,150,000) (0.23) (2,400,000) (0.21) Balance at end of year 1,900,000 0.17 1,150,000 0.23
+February 28, 2018 February 28, 201 Number of Weighted average Number of Weighted average units units exercise price exercise price Balance at beginning of year 1 900 000 0,170 1 150 000 0,230 Granted during the period 750 000 0,135 1 900 000 0,170 Expired during the period - - (1 150 000) (0,230) Balance at end of period 2 650 000 0,160 1 900 000 0,170

-In September 2016, the Company announced that 1,050,000 incentive stock options to various Employees, Directors and a Consultant were granted.
-The options are exercisable at \$0.20 per option, on a post-consolidation basis, for a period of 3 years from the date of grant and vest immediately.
+(a) In September 2016, the Company issued 1,050,000 incentive stock options to various Employees, Directors and a Consultant.
+The options are exercisable at \$0.20 per option, on a post-consolidation basis, for a period of 3 years from the date of grant and vest immediately

-The fair value of the 1,050,000 stock options at the issue date was \$129,447, as calculated using a relative fair value method based on the Black-Scholes option pricing model with the following assumptions: a 36 months expected average life; share price of \$0.20; 100% expected volatility; risk free interest rate of 0.50%; and an expected dividend yield of 0%.
-Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
+The fair value of the 1,050,000 stock options at the issue date was \$129,447, as calculated using a relative fair value method based on the Black-Scholes option pricing model with the following assumptions: 36 months expected average life; share price of \$0.20; 100% expected volatility; risk free interest rate of 0.50%; and an expected dividend yield of 0%.
+Volatility is calculated based on the changes in historical stock prices over the expected life of the warrants.

-On December 16, 2016, the Company announced that 100,000 incentive stock options were granted to the Corporate Secretary of the Company.
+(b) On December 16, 2016, the Company issued 100,000 incentive stock options to the Corporate Secretary of the Company.
 The options are exercisable at \$0.20 per option for a period of 3 years from the date of grant and vest immediately.

-The fair value of the 100,000 stock options at the issue date was \$6,534, as calculated using a relative fair value method based on the Black-Scholes option pricing model with the following assumptions: a 36 months expected average life; share price of \$0.20; 100% expected volatility; risk free interest rate of 0.50%; and an expected dividend yield of 0%.
-Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
+The fair value of the 100,000 stock options at the issue date was \$6,534, as calculated using a relative fair value method based on the Black-Scholes option pricing model with the following assumptions: 36 months expected average life; share price of \$0.20; 100% expected volatility; risk free interest rate of 0.50%; and an expected dividend yield of 0%.

-On January 9, 2017, the Company announced that 750,000 incentive stock options were granted to Directors, Officers and Consultants of the Company.
+(c) On January 9, 2017, the Company issued 750,000 incentive stock options to Directors, Officers and Consultants of the Company.
 The options are exercisable at \$0.12 per option for a period of 3 years from the date of grant and vest immediately.

-The fair value of the 750,000 stock options at the issue date was \$55,477, as calculated using a relative fair value method based on the Black-Scholes option pricing model with the following assumptions: a 36 months expected average life; share price of \$0.12; 100% expected volatility; risk free interest rate of 0.50%; and an expected dividend yield of 0%.
-Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
+The fair value of the 750,000 stock options at the issue date was \$55,477, as calculated using a relative fair value method based on the Black-Scholes option pricing model with the following assumptions: 36 months expected average life; share price of \$0.12; 100% expected volatility; risk free interest rate of 0.50%; and an expected dividend yield of 0%.